ByteBites/MyOwnChall/BeeFest 2021/README.md

-These are the challenges made for the CTF competition at BINUS University's special event that is held every year
+# BINUS University - Capture The Flag

-Enjoy :D
+These are the challenges made for Senior High School student whose starting to get into the DFIR :D